overview components memorymap downloads possibilities contact

 On the right, the final 16 bytes of the software stack (this is fixed) and the value of the stack pointer.

 • The middle of the screen is reserved for I/O emulation status.
-Here you can see the important VIA registers/status, and the slightly inaccurate cycle counter (it does not add extra cycles for page boundaries being crossed).
+At this point, perhaps the only useful part is the slightly inaccurate cycle counter (it does not add extra cycles for page boundaries being crossed).

 • The bottom of the screen serves as a 64 byte dump of memory and the command line.